beadlock offroad rim and tire

 Cost is a huge factor in upgrading or replacing your tires.
 Understand that going up in size from your factory sizing impacts many components of your vehicle and prices start to escalate.

-As a general ballpark estimation, AT-style tires seem to run about $175 each or ~900 a set whereas MT style tires typically run upwards of 225 or $1125 a set.
+As a general ballpark estimation, AT-style tires seem to run about $200 each or ~$1000 a set whereas MT style tires typically run upwards of 250 or $1250 a set. (these prices only seem to go up these days)

 Some of the standard costs factored in with new tires: